mrnkr/redux-saga-toolbox/README.md

 Basically, just specify the action you want to use as the request action in the `takeEvery` property.
 Then specify the action creators for the saga to `put` and lastly specify some function to execute as the long running action that represents the center of it all, like... your API call!

+Also, you may fancy using an alternative way of providing your takeEvery parameter.
+An equivalent way of listening to the same action is `takeEvery: action => action.type === 'REQUEST'`.
+Why is this useful?
+Well, say you have multiple actions and they should all trigger the same saga, this can be achieved in the following fashion: `takeEvery: action => action.type === actionType1 || action.type === actionType2`.
+This I added because I needed it, hope some of you will also find it useful!

 ##### Task cancellation

 Take the same basic saga.
 Say the download is taking longer than expected and you want to cancel it.
 Just dispatch the cancel action you specified in the configuration like so: